wkoffel/outlearn-modules/README.md

 ### Pages and Modules

 Now that you've laid out what your path is all about, it's time to get some content in it.
 Paths are made up of two basic components: pages and modules.
-The modules are the building blocks of a path.
+The modules are the primary building blocks of a path and contain the core learning content.
 You might write them all yourself or you can include modules written by others.

+Each module should ideally be self-contained so that it can be easily reused and reordered for other paths.
+As you create your module, we recommend that you avoid referencing other modules within the module content.
+If you do so, you run the risk of confusing learners who might find themselves in a learning path that does not includes the referenced module.

-Each module should be self-contained so that it can be easily reused and reordered for other paths.
-To balance out the independence of the modules, you can put in pages.
-Pages are the glue that holds the modules together.
-They let you add in more of your own personality.
-Pages are specific to a path so you can talk about why you chose the modules you did, how they fit together, what parts are super important, etc.
+To balance out the independence of the modules, you can include pages in your path.
+Pages serve as the glue that holds the modules together.
+They let you add in more of your own personality as a curator of modules created by others.
+Pages are specific to a path so you can use them to talk about why you chose the modules you did, how they fit together, what parts are super important, etc. Pages are a very powerful tool for establishing context for your learners.
+Use pages whenever a little expert context and commentary might be helpful.

 ### Outlearn Uses Markdown